Kache Palacio

 Kache Palacio (born January 30, 1994) is a mixed martial artist and an American football linebacker who is currently a free agent.
 He played college football at Washington State University and was signed by the Los Angeles Rams as an undrafted free agent in 2016.

-Early years
+Early life

-Palacio was born in Gardena, California, grew up in a single family home with his father Emile Palacio in a decently sized suburb south of Los Angeles.
+Palacio was born in Los Angeles, California, grew up in a split family home with his father Emile Palacio in south central Los Angeles and mother Latinya Parker in Watts, California.
 He played linebacker for Westchester High School and Junípero Serra High School, where he was a three star recruit and rated 79th at his position nationwide.